 In most states, workers are required to go through the workers’ compensation system instead of filing a personal injury lawsuit.
 With a successful workers’ comp claim, you may be able to receive both coverage of your medical bills resulting from your chemical exposure and compensation for lost wages.

 Unfortunately, many workers’ compensation claims are denied.
-This is why it’s always a good idea to consult with a Greensboro workers’ compensation attorney.
+This is why it’s always a good idea to consult with a Winston-Salem workers’ compensation attorney.
 Your workers’ comp attorney should be able to help you file your claim and can help you if your claim is denied.